 After years of buying so many different types of pandesal, I’ve finally figured out my perfect pandesal ratio: airy soft centers and slightly crisp outer layer.
 This recipe has an ample amount of sweetness in flavor, but also a buttery texture that makes an egg sandwich that much better.
 What’s great is that it’s also great the next day in the toaster.
 Fresh pandesal lasts for at least one week in the fridge.

 - Use an equal amount of bread flour and all purpose flour to get the perfect pandesal ratio of soft and tender centers with crispy crusts.
 If you would prefer an even softer bread, like many of the pandesal rolls you can buy at different bakeries or grocery stores, you can adjust the ratio to add more all purpose flour than bread flour.
+To get an accurate recipe, use a scale to weigh all the ingredients–it’s fool proof!

 - Use instant active dry yeast to save time, all you have to do is add the yeast directly into the flour mixture.